jdreyesp/gatling-load-tests/README.md

 Gatling load and performance test suites.
 It offers these following suites:

 - BasicSimulation
-- FeederSimulation - Using Feeders & checks
+- FeederSimulation - Using Gatling Feeders & checks
+- LoopSimulation - Using Gatling loops
+- CheckFailureSimulation - Using Gatling checks & failure management

 Run the project with maven plugin:
 `mvn clean gatling:test`